-Acknowledgments We thank Rafael Irizarry for helpful design discussions in the early stages of the project.
+We thank Rafael Irizarry for helpful design discussions in the early stages of the project.
 We thank Abhinav Nellore and Michael Schatz for helpful comments on manuscript drafts.
+We thank Michael Schatz, Srividya Ramakrishnan, Maria Nattestad, Adam Phillippy and Sergey Koren for their help in obtaining and understanding the CHM1 Assemblytics results.
 BL was supported by NSF grant IIS-1349906 to BL, NIH/NIGMS grant R01GM118568 to BL, and NIH/NHGRI grant R01HG005220 to Rafael Irizarry.